-Our China expert Manuela Reintgen explained legal and tax reforms in China in our webinar.
+Our China expert Manuela Reintgen explained legal and tax reforms in China in our webinar (German language).
 These reforms are part of the strategy “Made in China 2025”.
 China intends to be the world’s leading investment location in key industries such as rail transport and electric mobility by 2025.

 The webinar covered reforms on VAT, income tax and foreign direct investment.
 Ms Reintgen explained how these reforms also affect German companies.
 The income tax reform lowers or abolishes certain tax allowances for expats in China.
 This increases non-wage labour costs for employers employing foreign employees in China.